whblondeau/gyre/finding_flotsam.md

 “Sailing light, we.”
 Squallbone Ponela, a squat muscular woman almost as darkskinned as Eastwind, said.
 They were aloft, shortening sail as dirty weather hissed and whipped around them.
 They had a hard time tricing up the square sail.
 The booming canvas fought them like a living thing as they gasketed it.

-“Hold in ballast.
-In the Captain’s cabin is a locked cubby.
+“Hold mostly in ballast.
+Some Siberian silk, black drillwood from Efun.
+Could carry more easy, but special delivery cargo."
+She scowled down at the flapping canvas.
+"Locked cubby in the Captain’s cabin.
 Man inside.”

 Eastwind stared.
 “A _Man?_”